kwhitley/itty.dev/docs/itty-router/nesting.md

 # Nesting Routers
-To create a nested API, simply use a child router's `router.handle` as a route handler in a parent router, typically on a wildcard route.
+To create a nested API, simply use a child router's `router.fetch` as a route handler in a parent router, typically on a wildcard route.

-### Requirements
+## Requirements
 1. <u>Each subrouter needs to explicity declare its ENTIRE base path</u>, not just the relative path.
 While unlike most routers, this is the small price we pay for keeping itty so tiny.
-1. Pass the `subrouter.handle` function to a route on the parent router.
+1. Pass the `subrouter.fetch` function to a route on the parent router.
 This is typically in a wildcard route on the `.all` channel (if the subrouter needs access to multiple HTTP methods).
 Adjust to suite your requirements.

 The following example shows a simple nested router: